 AI lead qualification chatbot that engages new leads via text and email around the clock, qualifies them with natural-sounding conversations, and flags warm leads for human follow-up.

-The AI real estate tool market has matured significantly in the last two years.
+One thing that's genuinely true about this category as of early 2026: the market has matured.
 Early entrants were largely dressed-up automation tools with AI branding.
-Today, the leading platforms use genuine machine learning to do things that were genuinely difficult before: predict which contacts will transact, adapt follow-up sequences in real time, and surface data patterns that human review would miss.
+The leading platforms today use genuine machine learning to do things that were actually hard before — predict which contacts will transact, adapt follow-up sequences in real time, surface data patterns that manual review would miss.
+That said, not every tool has caught up with recent market conditions, and I'll flag that in the section on limitations below.

 We assess each tool across five dimensions: